coatyio/coaty-website/collections/_pages/nutshell.md

 Get started with Coaty by using its best practice code examples as application skeleton.
-In addition, Coaty comes with all you need to know: a developer guide, coding style guide, and complete framework source code documentation.
+In addition, Coaty comes with all you need to know: a developer guide, coding style guide, and complete framework API documentation.

 Details can be found on the [Documentation](/docs) page.